eliranna/enatanblog/content/blog/On Framework-Agnostic Frontends/index.md

 export default Cart;
 ```

-A Custom Hook would use lower-level hooks to maintain state and response to changes.
+A Custom Hook would use lower-level hooks, such as the `useState` and `useEffect` hooks, to maintain state and respond to changes.

 ```ts
 export default function useCartViewModel() {